Nwosu-Ihueze/node-todo/README.md

 <p>A Simple To-Do List CLI Build Using Node.js - Manage your Daily Tasks.<p>

-> Credits to v3rse's To-Do List CLI - https://github.com/v3rse/done I Clone and Modified this script for Learning and personal Usage
+> Credits to v3rse's To-Do List CLI - https://github.com/v3rse/done - I Clone and Modified this script for Learning and personal Usage.

 ## About